curl/everything-curl/http-redirects.md

     <meta http-equiv="refresh" content="0; url=http://example.com/">

-## Javascript redirects
+## JavaScript redirects

 The modern web is full of Javascript and as you know, Javascript is a language and a full run time that allows code to execute in the browser when visiting web sites.

-Javascript also provides means for it to instruct the browser to move on to another site—a redirect, if you will.
+JavaScript also provides means for it to instruct the browser to move on to another site—a redirect, if you will.